NURTURES Phase 1 (2011-2017): Networking Urban Resources with Teachers and University to enRich Early Childhood Science

 NURTURES Phase 3 (2020-2023): Nurturing STEM in Early Childhood for Military Connected Families

 Department of Defense National Defense Education Program Science, Technology, Engineering, and Mathematics (NDEP STEM) grant researching the affordances and constraints of changing the NURTURES program to online and distant delivery

 NURTURES participants will include 135 teachers at military-connected schools, 2,700 PreK-3rd grade children, and over 10,000 family members.
 In the first two years, NURTURES will work with military-connected teachers from Ohio (OH), Georgia (GA), and Washington (WA).
 In Year 3, the program will open up to other locations in the U.S.

 Participants are provided with an intensive 2-week summer program combining guided and individualized professional development experiences.
 The goals of the summer institutes are to increase PreK-3 teachers' science content knowledge, understanding of science standards and high leverage pedagogical practices in science instruction.
-These goals are addressed through three main sessions: an inquiry immersion experience session, a metacognitive session, and a lesson planning session.More Info...
+These goals are addressed through three types of sessions: an inquiry immersion experience session, a metacognitive session, and an instructional planning session.More Info...

 Participants will also be provided individualized coaching experiences throughout the academic year.
-Participants and coaches will set goals, discuss pedagogical practices needing addressed and develop quality lesson plans and materials.More Info...
+Participants and coaches will set goals, discuss pedagogical practices needing addressed, and implement quality lesson plans and materials.More Info...